 The Research Unit Potsdam of the Alfred Wegener Institute started its work in 1992.
 The scientific focus is the investigation of polar land-ocean-atmosphere linkages, complementing the marine and coastal research fields at the AWI sites in Bremerhaven, Sylt, and Helogland.
-This implies modeling and experimental investigations of atmospheric processes in the polar regions (AWI Research Divison: Physics of the Atmosphere).
+This implies modeling and experimental investigations of atmospheric processes in the polar regions (AWI Research Division: Physics of the Atmosphere).
 Another field are geoscientific studies in the permafrost regions, which deal with the past and future fate of frozen ground, carbon cycling, coastal erosion, and changes in ecology (AWI Research Division: Periglacial Research and Research Group: Polar Terrestrial Environments).
 The scientists in Potsdam carry out expeditions to the Arctic and Antarctic.
 They are mainly devoted to Arctic research - in particular in the permanently frozen areas of Siberia and the Arctic island group Spitzbergen - and provide a key to understanding of climate change in Europe.

 These elements provide Potsdam's atmospheric researchers and geoscientists with the necessary information on natural climate changes.
 Thus, both short-term climate changes and complex fluctuations of the climate over long periods of time can be understood.
 The polar regions with their huge ice caps, extensive sea ice areas, complex atmospheric processes as well as the land regions with permanently frozen ground, tundra veh´getation and boreal forests react sensitively to climate fluctuations.
 The scientists reveal environmental changes related to modern warming and reconstruct natural climatic changes of the past with the help of climate archives, for example terrestrial sediments.
 This makes it possible to demonstrate the onset and importance of human influences on climate and to predict the effects of future interventions in the system.

 German Arctic Office & Association of Polar Early Career Scientists (APECS)